 In later years a family was attached to my travels – stopping along the by-roads was simply too much of an interruption, too stressful (to the wife).
 I tried several times, but to stop and take a picture of some old structure was simply too much trouble for her – ‘getting there‘ once again was the point of our ride – a family destination, and I understood.

-As noted, within the years that I worked as a driver the major interstates were incomplete.
-It was a constant to leave a completed section of interstate and pass through a ‘local’ stretch of highway – or should I say that it was a constant to have a stretch of interstate to travel on.
+Within the early years that I drove truck the semi, the major interstates were incomplete.
+It was a constant to leave a completed section of interstate and pass through a ‘local’ stretch of highway.
 This was standard travel for those years (early 70’s).
-I didn’t have an ipad or Garmin to keep an eye on, we either knew the road or had a map to glance at.
-My entertainment was watching the trucks gauges (speedometer didn’t work) and observing the world that passed through the windshield in front of me.
-It was certainly better than the back seat as a kid.
+I didn’t have an ipad or Garmin to keep an eye on, we either knew the road or had a map to glance at – or just followed the road signs.
+My entertainment was watching the trucks gauges and observing the world that was passing by the windshield in front of me.
+Driving was certainly better than the back seat as a kid.

-It wasn’t difficult to notice the structures along the way; it wasn’t difficult to notice the businesses which had at one time thrived and supported so many locals – through travelers.
+It wasn’t difficult to notice the structures along the way; it wasn’t difficult to notice the businesses which had at one time thrived and supported so many locals – the business came through the travelers – and had for many years.

 The interstate highway of our country has provided us with expeditious travel, while at the same time we have altered the towns, communities and local economies that were once dependent on the revenue of travelers.